Stanley Cobb: Career

 In 1930, he was appointed director of the newly opened Harvard Neurological Unit at Boston City Hospital.
 When Cobb moved to the Massachusetts General Hospital in 1934, he was succeeded by Tracey Putnam.
 Cobb built the department of psychiatry at the Massachusetts General Hospital.
 He championed psychoanalysis, giving it respectability when others in that conservative hospital disapproved.
 He published an annual review of neuropsychiatry in the Archive of Internal Medicine from 1935 to 1959.

 When Carl Jung was invited in 1936 to receive an honorary degree by Harvard, he stayed with Cobb.
 Jung "put his shoes outside his bedroom door to have them shined.
 Cobb polished them".

 Retirement

 When he retired in 1954, Cobb directed his interest towards the study of avian neurology.
 He was passionately opposed to the widespread spraying of DDT.
 After his favourite pond was sprayed, he was angered to write "Death of a Salt Pond," a difficult task, since he was virtually blind by then.
 This was first published in a local paper but interest gathered and it achieved widespread circulation after being republished in the Audubon Magazine in May, 1963.

 Cobb died in Cambridge, Massachusetts, on February 25, 1968, at the age of 80.

 Mind-body problem

 Throughout his professional career, Cobb was troubled by the attempts of medical scientists to draw hard-and-fast distinctions between mental and physical symptoms, between psychic and somatic causes, between functional and organic diseases, and even between psychology and physiology.
 Cobb addressed the mind-body problem in Borderlands of Psychiatry (1943):

-I solve the mind-body problem by stating that there is no such problem.
-There are, of course, plenty of problems concerning the "mind", and the "body", and all intermediate levels of integration of the nervous system.
-What I wish to emphasize is that there is no problem of "mind" versus "body", because biologically no such dichotomy can be made.
-The dichotomy is an artefact; there is no truth in it, and the discussion has no place in science in 1943...
-The difference between psychology and physiology is merely one of complexity.
-The simpler bodily processes are studied in physiological departments; the more complex ones that entail the highest levels of neural integration are studied in psychological departments.
-There is no biological significance to this division; it is simply an administrative affair, so that the university president will know what salary goes to which professor.